microsoft/api-guidelines/azure/Guidelines.md

 -----------------| -----------------------------------------
 **Create** | Service honors field only when creating a resource.
 Minimize create-only fields so customers don't have to delete & re-create the resource.
 **Update** | Service honors field when creating or updating a resource **Read**   | Service returns this field in a response.
-If the client passed a read-only field, the service __must__ fail the request unless the passed-in value matches the resource's current value
+If the client passed a read-only field, the service **MUST** fail the request unless the passed-in value matches the resource's current value

 In addition to the above, a field may be "required" or "optional".
-A required field is guaranteed to always exist and will typically __not__ become a nullable field in a SDK's data structure.
+A required field is guaranteed to always exist and will typically _not_ become a nullable field in a SDK's data structure.
 This allows customers to write code without performing a null-check.
 Because of this, required fields can only be introduced in the 1st version of a service; it is a breaking change to introduce required fields in a later version.
 In addition, it is a breaking change to remove a required field or make an optional field required or vice versa.

 :white_check_mark: **DO** make fields simple and maintain a shallow hierarchy.